fmakdemir/f-qr-fixer/README.md

 f-qr-fixer
 =========

-Requires Pillow (can be installed with easy_install), qrtools (on ubuntu there is a python-qrtools package)
+QR fixer part is standalone but for image to FQR conversion it requires Pillow (can be installed with easy_install), qrtools (on ubuntu there is a python-qrtools package)

 Using a file given in format of an NxN matrix where x or X is black . is white and * is unknown